analogdevicesinc/adi_3dtof_safety_bubble_detector/README.md

 ---

-## Getting Started with the SW package
+# Software

-Assumptions before building this package:
+Pre-requisites for using this package:
-* Linux System or WSL2(Only Simulation Mode supported) running Ubuntu 20.04LTS
+* Linux System or WSL2(Only FileIO mode works.) running Ubuntu 20.04LTS or Ubuntu 22.04LTS
-* To install WSL2 and ROS follow these [steps](https://jackkawell.wordpress.com/2020/06/12/ros-wsl2/)
+* Install WSL2 using these [steps](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#7-enjoy-ubuntu-on-wsl)
-* ROS Noetic: If not installed, follow these [steps](http://wiki.ros.org/noetic/Installation/Ubuntu).
+* ROS2 Humble: If not installed, follow these [steps](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html).
-* Setup catkin workspace (with workspace folder named as "catkin_ws").
-If not done, follow these [steps](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment#:~:text=you%20installed%20ROS.-,Create%20a%20ROS%20Workspace,-catkin).
+* Setup ros2 workspace (with workspace folder named as "ros2_ws").
+If not done, follow these [steps](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html).

 1. Download and install the latest version of *ADI 3DToF Safety Bubble Detector* from the Release pages.

-2. After installing the software, go to the installation folder(~/Analog Devices/ADI3DToFSafetyBubbleDetector/image) and run the get_image.sh script.
+2. After installing the software, go to the installation folder(~/Analog Devices/ADI3DToFSafetyBubbleDetector-Relx.x.x) and run the get_image.sh script.
 This script will download the custom Ubuntu 20.04 image for the EVAL-ADTF3175D-NXZ.

 3. Flash .img file to the SD card, follow steps in this link [EVAL-ADTF3175D-NXZ Users Guide](https://wiki.analog.com/resources/eval/user-guides/eval-adsd3100-nxz/flashing_image_instructions) to flash the .img file to SD card.

     *Note*: This image contains the necessary software and code to start using the ROS node.
-The source code for the ```adi_3dtof_safety_bubble_detector``` can be found in ```/home/analog/catkin_ws/src/```
+The source code for the ```adi_3dtof_safety_bubble_detector``` can be found in ```/home/analog/ros2_ws/src/```

 4. Follow the instructions below to run the *adi_3dtof_safety_bubble_detector* application on the EVAL-ADTF3175D-NXZ module.